 Mardi Himal Trek Package

 Mardi Himal Trek is one of the very popular short hiking trips in Nepal.
 This trekking route is inside the Annapurna Conservation Area at its eastern part virtually under the remarkable Mount Fishtail, locally called by Machhapuchhre.
-Indeed Mardi Himal trekking is the hidden treasure of Annapurna area.
+Indeed Mardi Himal trekking is the hidden treasure of the Annapurna area.
 The hiking trail to Mardi Himal formerly opened in 2012 but within a short period, it has become choice of every hiking lover.
 The hiker who love peace and want to avoid the crowd, Mardi Himal is probably the best trekking route in Nepal.

 In Mardi Himal trek everyone can experience the amazing diversity from forested areas to the Rocky Mountains in short days.
 The attractions of Mardi Himal Trek are the remarkable glacial valleys and the hidden landscape of the Annapurna with views of Mt.
 Annapurna I (8090m), Annapurna South (7219m), Machhapuchhare – Fishtail (6993m), Hiuchuli (6444m), Baraha Shikhar (7647m), Gangapurna 7575m and Mardi Himal 5553m etc. Further scenic terraced landscape and rhododendron forest, breathtaking Sunrise and Sunset View from the High Camp make spellbound to all.

 The gateway town of Mardi Himal Trek is Pokhara.
 From Pokhara, after a short drive (half an hour) you reach Phedi.
 From Phedi you start trekking following Dhampus then Pothana.
-It is quite exciting to walk through rhododendron forest path from Pothana.
+It is quite exciting to walk through the rhododendron forest path from Pothana.
 The forest path continues until about 3,300 m. when the trail takes on a rugged mountain setting with spectacular views of Mardi Himal, Machhapuchhre, and Annapurna South.

 There’s a low camp with probably the best views of Machhapuchhre anywhere in Nepal along with sunrise and sunset views.
 Above this at 3580 m is high camp which again offers spectacular views overlooking Annapurna Base camp.
 Further along, you can then reach Mardi Himal Basecamp itself with views overlooking all of the Annapurna range.
 There are no guesthouses in Mardi Himal Base Camp.
 So, from High Camp after walked to Mardi Himal Base Camp you again back to High Camp for night halt.
 Then you trek down to Siding and Lumre where trekking ends.
-After that, you drive back to Pokhara with following of Kathmandu.
+After that, you drive back to Pokhara with the following of Kathmandu.

 Mardi Himal Trek Cost: USD 465 Per Person